 DR. PEDRO HENRIQUES DA SILVA IS A PORTUGUESE COMPOSER, MULTI-INSTRUMENTALIST, PROFESSOR, AND LECTURER IN VARIOUS FIELDS OF MUSIC, ARTS, AND SCIENCES.
 HE IS A MEMBER OF THE NEW YORK UNIVERSITY FACULTY IN COMPOSITION, CLASSICAL GUITAR, MANDOLIN, BANJO, AND SITAR.
 HE ALSO PRESENTS MASTER CLASSES AND LECTURES INTERNATIONALLY AT MUSEUMS, UNIVERSITIES, AND INSTITUTIONS ON A VARIETY OF TOPICS RANGING FROM MUSIC AND PHYSICS, ART, MUSIC TECHNOLOGY; WITH SOLD-OUT COURSES AT MUSEUM OF MODERN ART (NYC).

 Dr. Pedro Henriques da Silva is a Portuguese composer of concert and film music, a multi-instrumentalist, professor, and lecturer in various fields of music, arts, and sciences.
-His numerous awards include the 2015, 2016 and 2020 ASCAP Plus Award (American Society of Composers, Authors, and Publishers), the 2017 International Portuguese Music Awards (IPMA) for Best Instrumental Performance, the Best Emerging Filmmaker Documentary Award at the American Pavilion at the 2019 Cannes Film Festival, and the Jury and Audience Awards at the 2021 South By Southwest Film Festival.
-His film music has been in the official selection of over forty film festivals, including the above and the Venice Biennale and Sundance Film Festival in 2020.
+His numerous awards include the 2015, 2016 and 2020 ASCAP Plus Award (American Society of Composers, Authors, and Publishers), the 2017 and 2024 International Portuguese Music Awards (IPMA) for Best Instrumental Performance, the Best Emerging Filmmaker Documentary Award at the American Pavilion at the 2019 Cannes Film Festival, and the Jury and Audience Awards at the 2021 South By Southwest Film Festival.
+His film music has been in the official selection of over forty film festivals, including the above and the Venice Biennale and Sundance Film Festival in 2020, and two films at Tribeca Film Festival in 2024.

 He is a member of the New York University faculty in composition, classical guitar, mandolin, banjo, and sitar.
 He also presents master classes and lectures internationally at museums, universities, and institutions on a variety of topics ranging from music and physics, art, and music technology, with sold-out courses at the Museum of Modern Art (NYC).